dgbeck/backbone.marionette.subviews/README.md

 ## Details

 After including `backbone.marionette.subviews.js` in your project, the `subview` helper will automatically be available in all of your underscore templates.
 The helper takes one argument, which is the name of the subview to be created.
-If using the alternative syntax (shown above) for declaring a subview that without template helper, the "placeholder" div is completely replaced with the subview's element.
+You may also use the alternative syntax (shown above) for declaring a subview that without a template helper.
+In this case the "placeholder" div is completely replaced with the subview's element.

 The subviewCreators hash of your view should contain an entry for each subview.
 The key of each entry is the subview's name, and the value is a function that should create and return the subview instance.